Sugar Land Parental Alienation Lawyer

 If the alienating behavior is causing harm to your relationship with your child, you may need to petition the court for a modification of the custody or visitation agreement.
 Your attorney will help you present a compelling case for a change in the arrangement based on parental alienation.

 Many family courts in Texas require mediation before proceeding to a hearing.
 Mediation can help resolve the issue of parental alienation without the need for a trial.
-However, if mediation does not work, your lawyer in Sugar Land can represent you in court and present your case before a judge.
+However, if mediation does not work, your lawyer can represent you in court and present your case before a judge.

 In some cases, the court may order counseling for the child or both parents.
 Therapy can help address the emotional impact of parental alienation and assist in repairing the damaged relationship between the child and the alienated parent.